leo-bauer/personal_website2/teaching.md

 ## Teaching

-I am the teaching assistant for my department's graduate-level applied social data science class in fall 2023.
+I am the teaching assistant for my department's graduate-level applied social data science class in Fall 2023.
 In addition, I have given guest lectures on environmental politics in Germany for two undergraduate classes in the 2022-2023 academic year.

 I have also given several methods workshops as part of my department's graduate methods workshop series.
 You can find the workshop materials below.
-Further, I am the graduate methods workshop coordinator for the 2023-2024 academic year, organizing roughly a dozen workshops by and for graduate students on a broad range of quantitative methods.
+Further, I am the graduate methods workshop coordinator for the 2023-2024 academic year, organizing roughly ten workshops by and for graduate students on a broad range of quantitative methods.

 ### Classes

-* **University of Maryland, College Park, United States**: Teaching assistant for GVPT729B Applied Social Data Science (graduate level), fall 2023
+* **University of Maryland, College Park, United States**: Teaching Assistant for GVPT729B Applied Social Data Science (Graduate Level), Fall 2023.

-* **Goethe University Frankfurt, Germany**: Teaching assistant for Longitudinal Data Analysis and Causality (graduate level), winter term 2020-2021
+* **Goethe University Frankfurt, Germany**: Teaching Assistant for Longitudinal Data Analysis and Causality (graduate level), Winter Term 2020-2021.

 ### Workshops